-3. □ Slide a wheel collar with a set screw onto the top of the nosegear gear strut.
+2. □ Slide a wheel collar with a set screw onto the top of the nose gear gear strut.

-- 4. □ Insert the nosegear strut thru the hole on the bottom of the fuselage. - □ Adjust the strut so that the coil is just off the bottom of the fuselage. - □ When satisfied, tighten the wheel collar set screw. - □ Holding the strut up inside the fuselage, turn the fuselage over.
+- 4. □ Insert the nose gear strut thru the hole on the bottom of the fuselage. - □ Adjust the strut so that the coil is just off the bottom of the fuselage. - □ When satisfied, tighten the wheel collar set screw. - □ Holding the strut up inside the fuselage, turn the fuselage over.

-- 5. Slide the steering arm on the top of the nosegear strut. - □ Tighten the screw in the steering arm as shown above.
+- 5. \Box Slide the steering arm on the top of the nose - gear strut.
+There is a flat spot on the front side of the strut rotate the strut till it is pointing backwards and the set screw aligns with the flat spot - \Box Tighten the screw in the steering arm as shown above.